Paul Weston (politician): Liberty GB

+In March 2013, Weston founded the political party Liberty GB.

-Early on, the group was criticised as "old fascist rubbish" in an article by Sonia Gable published in Searchlight.
+The group was criticised as "old fascist rubbish" in a 2013 article by Sonia Gable published in Searchlight.
 Gable ranked the group alongside the British Democratic Party, Britain First and the National Front.
 Weston responded and accused his critics at Searchlight of being "a communist front operation disguised as an anti-fascist organisation".
-Weston has characterized himself as an "Islamo-realist" and is against Muslim people being able to hold public office in the United Kingdom.
+Weston has characterised himself as an "Islamo-realist" and is against Muslim people being able to hold public office in the United Kingdom.
 He has made a video in which he says "I am a racist".
 In an interview, the BBC's Andrew Neil brought up the subject of this video and asked him, "Do you regard yourself as a racist?"
-Weston responded, "No I don't, no." Weston explained that he was indignant about the gang rape that took place in Rotherham and Rochdale and the fact that people sometimes fear being labeled racist.
-He then said, "If you watch the entire video, it is actually making the point that you cannot be quiet about what's going on because you're afraid of one word.
+Weston responded, "No I don't, no." Weston said that he was indignant about the gang rape that took place in Rotherham and Rochdale and the fact that people sometimes fear being labeled racist, stating: "If you watch the entire video, it is actually making the point that you cannot be quiet about what's going on because you're afraid of one word.
 It is better to speak out and be honest."

 The other Liberty GB candidates in the South East England 2014 election were Enza Ferreri and Jack Buckby.
 In 2012, Buckby founded the "National Culturists" while at university in Liverpool.
 At the time, Buckby was a member of the BNP and received support from Nick Griffin after he and his group were prevented from advertising themselves at the freshers' fair by anti-fascist demonstrators.
 Buckby was later invited to speak at the Alliance of European National Movements and introduced by Griffin.

 At the 2015 general election, Weston contested Luton South for Liberty GB and polled 158 votes (0.4%).